AScozzari/W3suitever1/replit.md

 # Overview

-W3 Suite is a multi-tenant enterprise platform offering a comprehensive business management solution.
-It consolidates CRM, POS, Warehouse, Analytics, HR, CMS, and Bidding modules within a structured monorepo.
-Key features include a unique WindTre glassmorphism design, robust security via OAuth2/OIDC with MFA, and PostgreSQL with Row Level Security for tenant isolation.
-The platform is complemented by the Brand Interface HQ system, designed for centralized control and cross-tenant management, aiming to deliver a scalable, secure, and robust solution for diverse business needs.
+W3 Suite is a multi-tenant enterprise platform designed for comprehensive business management.
+It integrates CRM, POS, Warehouse, Analytics, HR, CMS, and Bidding modules within a structured monorepo.
+The platform features a unique WindTre glassmorphism design, robust security via OAuth2/OIDC with MFA, and PostgreSQL with Row Level Security (RLS) for tenant isolation.
+Complementing this is the Brand Interface HQ system, which provides centralized control and cross-tenant management.
+The project's ambition is to deliver a scalable, secure, and robust solution catering to diverse business needs and offers significant market potential due to its integrated and multi-tenant approach.

 # User Preferences

-## CRITICAL RULES - VIOLAZIONE = ERRORE

 ### 1. DATABASE SCHEMA LOCATION (OBBLIGATORIO)
 **❌ NEVER create shared/ folder - IT DOES NOT EXIST**